Hicham-BelHoucin/central-park/README.md

 ![image](./public/sequence-diagram.png)

-This diagram shows how a customer's transaction is processed in the reward system.
-When a customer makes a purchase, the transaction is recorded by the CustomerService.
-It then calculates the reward points through the TransactionService and saves the transaction details, including the earned points, into the database.
+This diagram shows two sequences of interactions between Gunther and the reward system.
+The first sequence involves recording a new transaction, calculating the reward points, and saving the transaction details in the database.
+The second sequence demonstrates how Gunther can view customer earnings and redeem points.

 ## API Endpoints